-Ok I must admit that I haven’t always been a fan of lentils.
-I know that many people absolutely love them but I always struggled to find ways to add them to dishes that didn’t detract from the flavour or texture of the dish.
+I must admit that I have not always been a fan of lentils.
+I know that many people absolutely love them but I always struggled to find ways to add them to dishes that didn’t detract from the flavor or texture of the dish.
 Well I have found a perfect way to enjoy the beauty of lentils!

-The serving size is suitable if you’re on the low FODMAP diet and is in line with the Monash Low FODMAP Diet App and the FODMAP Friendly app (at the time of writing).
+The serving size is suitable if you are on the low FODMAP diet and is in line with the Monash Low FODMAP Diet App and the FODMAP Friendly app (at the time of writing).

 - 1 cup canned lentils

 Directions for low FODMAP popped lentils

 - Gently pat the lentils dry using kitchen/paper towel

 - Heat the olive oil in a skillet/fry pan